enkidevs/curriculum/react/intermediary/props-iii/react-clone-elements-in-react.md

 // Hello Stefan, and welcome to Enki!
 ```

 ---

 ## Practice

-Complete the code snippet below to clone an element and override the ref:
+Complete the code snippet below to clone an element and override the `ref`:

 ```javascript
 React.???(